InfOmics/MDR-RA-Opal-DataSHIELD-documentation/README.md

 4. Integration of R Server (ROCK):

-    - The ROCK Docker image, which provides an R environment for executing DataSHIELD analysis is added to the ecosystem.
+    - The ROCK Docker image, which provides an R environment for executing DataSHIELD analysis, is added to the ecosystem.

 ## 2 Quick Opal-DataSHIELD ecosystem test